aniketsharma1732/aniketsharma1732/README.md

 <h3 align="left">👨‍💻 About Me</h3>

 <p align="left">
-I am an aspiring Software Development Engineer with strong foundations in Java, JavaScript, and Data Structures & Algorithms.
+Aspiring Software Development Engineer with strong foundations in Java, JavaScript, and Data Structures & Algorithms.

 On the frontend, I work with HTML5, CSS3, JavaScript, React, Tailwind, and Material UI to build clean and responsive interfaces.
 On the backend, I am exploring the MERN stack (MongoDB, Express.js, Node.js) along with Firebase and SQL for data management.